Food for All

 - St. Mary Catholic Church, Bethel, Clermont County, the second Friday of the month

-- Prairie View Apartments, Wilmington, in Clinton County, on the second Thursday of the month
+- Prairie View Apartments, Wilmington, in Clinton County, on the second Thursday of every other the month and Blanchester in the even months.

 - Greater Life Assembly, Hillsboro in Highland County, the fourth Thursday of the month